aedificatorum/next-starters/tailwind-js/README.md

-# Todo
+Create-next-app with:

-- Add prettier
+- Tailwincd CSS (with tailwindui plugin and Inter font)
-- Add eslint
+- Prettier
-- Verify production build
+- ESLint